verhas/javageci/DOCUGEN.md

 #### Invocation of Modifiers

-A snippet modfying generator runs only if it is registered in the Geci execution for the appropriate phase and only for the segments that configures the execution of that modifier.
+A snippet modifying generator runs only if it is registered in the Geci execution for the appropriate phase and only for the segments that configures the execution of that modifier.

 Each snippet modifier generators has a mnemonic.
-The use of this mnemonic is a bit different than in case Java code generators, but on high level it is very similar.
-It is an word that identifies the generator.
+The use of this mnemonic is a bit different than in case Java code generators, but on a high level, it is very similar.
+It is a word that identifies the generator.

-When the segment has a parameter, which is the mnemonic of the generator then the generator will be executed for that segment, and it will execute the modifications is has to perform on the segment copy of the snippet.
+When the segment has a parameter, which is the mnemonic of the generator then the generator will be executed for that segment, and it will execute the modifications it has to perform on the segment copy of the snippet.

 The format of the parameter with the mnemonic is the same as the format